 Hide the Messenger Launcher

-This will hide the Messenger Launcher if it is visible.
+If the Messenger Launcher is currently visible, you can hide it.
 It will not affect the main Messenger panel.

 gist.chat("hideLauncher");